-Similarly, make announcements about the achievements of your organisation to your employees.
-It lets them know that their work is worth to their organisation and also inspires them to give their best to whatever work they do next time.
+Similarly, make announcements about the achievements of your organization to your employees.
+It lets them know that their work is worth their organization and inspires them to give their best to whatever work they do next time.

 12. Thrive for a Healthy Work environment

-All your employee engagement best practices will go in vain if you don’t instil a healthy work environment in your organisation.
+All your employee engagement best practices will go in vain if you don’t instill a healthy work environment in your organization.

-The work environment matters a lot for efficient implementation of employee engagement best practices.
-It is what one can say as the core requirement for an engaged workforce.
+The work environment matters a lot for the efficient implementation of employee engagement best practices.
+It is what one can say is the core requirement for an engaged workforce.
 Having a positive work environment gets 80% of the work done that ensures an engaged workforce.
 Further, it also helps employers to measure engagement levels at the workplace.

-In simple terms, the better the work environment within the organisation the better your employees are engaged.
+In simple terms, the better the work environment within the organization, the better your employees are engaged.

 13. Strengthen the Workforce with Team Building Activities

-Organizations thrive on the collective efforts put in by all its employees as a team.
-Thus, team building activities should be an essential part of your engagement practices in the workplace.
+Organizations thrive on the collective efforts put in by all their employees as a team.
+Thus, team-building activities should be an essential part of your engagement practices in the workplace.

 These activities help employers to foster strong workplace relationships.
 It also contributes to the professional development of an employee.
-Thus, ensuring that your employees stay well motivated and also, develop the skills required to work together as a team all at the same time.
+Thus, ensuring your employees stay well-motivated and develop the skills required to work together as a team all at the same time.

 14. Diversify Your Rewards Scheme

-Don’t consider giving your employees the same perks and rewards over and over again.
-It is one of the main causes behind the failure of an employee engagement program.
+Don't consider giving your employees the same perks and rewards over and over again.
+It is one of the leading causes behind the failure of an employee engagement program.